brandonpretelt/dgm1600-personal-portfolio/README.md

 - [x] Push to git
 - [x] Netlify it

-# Personal Portfolio Project - Upgrade #4
+# Personal Portfolio - Pokemon Cards
 ## Requirements for Upgrade

 - [ ]